Yomguithereal/ebbe/README.md

 ### uniq

-Filter repeated items seen next to each other in the given iterator.
+Filter repeated items, optionally by key, seen next to each other in the given iterator.

 ```python
 import ebbe